What is AudioTX Communicator?

 important criterion involved in choosing the right card for a professional

-ISDN cards, we do recommend that you go for one of the cards we
+ISDN cards, we do recommend that you buy your ISDN card from us

-see the guide.
-(CAPI is a standard specification that ISDN board
+guide.
+(CAPI is a standard specification that ISDN board manufacturers

-manufacturers use - you should also check that the card is capable
+use - you should also check that the card is capable of making 'Bit

 cards: all cards - both Ethernet and other larger scale networking